Rams-TMP/weekly_incomes/README.md

 ``jupyter notebook``

-2. Open the notebook: Navigate to 3_7_first_step.ipynb and open it.
+2. Open the notebook: Navigate to weekly_earnings_analysis.ipynb and open it.

 3. Follow the steps in the notebook to execute the code cells and analyze the data.